LinuxUser255/python-course/lesson_9/documents/practice_005_analyzed.md

 <br>

-The given solution works but represents **beginner-level code**, while your solution demonstrates **intermediate-to-advanced Python practices** that you'd see in professional development.
+The given solution works but represents **beginner-level code**, while the refactored solution demonstrates **intermediate-to-advanced Python practices** that you'd see in professional development.

 <br>

-**For learning purposes**, your solution teaches better programming habits and design patterns!
+**For learning purposes**, this solution teaches better programming habits and design patterns!

 # Explanation of the line
 `letter_count[character] = letter_count.get(character, 0) + 1`